top of page

 Respondents said the most helpful tools when comparing credit cards include:

-Interviews
+User Interviews

-users lack understanding
+Despite available resources users lack understanding of credit cards

-In addition to the data from our online survey, we synthesized the data from our user interviews and noticed trends in terms of pain points.
+We synthesized the data from our user interviews and noticed trends in terms of pain points.
 Those pain points include a:

 Lack of Edu.png